|From Usability Matters by Matt Lacey

 |Optical character recognition (from image or camera)||Requires a network connection and good lighting if using a camera.
 Most effective for large or complex text.|

 Whatever method is used to enter text in an app, it’s necessary for people to be able to correct any mistakes.
 Even better than making it easier for a person to correct invalid entry is for your app to cope with errors in entry.
-Supporting partial matches and being able to make intelligent suggestions for alternatives is expected from web-based search, but there’s no reason your app, like the one in Figure 6.4, can’t do this too.
+Supporting partial matches and being able to make intelligent suggestions for alternatives is expected from web-based search, but there’s no reason your app can’t do this.

 Sometimes the most appropriate form of alternative input isn’t about how text is entered, but with an entirely different approach.
 The most common example of this is seen in capturing a location.
 The text-based approach is to provide an address or location name, but alternatives exist.